-So I already showed you how to make the simple lemon curd filling for these bad boys, and lucky for you, you can find the lemon cupcakes and lemon buttercream in other forms around the blog.
+So I’ve already showed you how to make the simple lemon curd filling for these bad boys (and also how to use it in some lemon mousse), and since I love taking something that works and using it again, you can actually find the lemon cupcakes and lemon buttercream in other forms around the blog.

-You’ll recognize the cupcake batter from my orange creamsicle layer cake (just sans orange marmalade and of course, with lemons instead of oranges) and the buttercream is my traditional vanilla buttercream, just with a splash of more lemon curd to jazz it up a bit.
+You’ll recognize the lemon cupcake batter from my orange creamsicle cake (just sans orange marmalade and of course, with lemons instead of oranges) and the buttercream is my traditional vanilla buttercream, just with a splash of some lemon curd to jazz it up a bit.

 It’s great having base recipes that we can easily adapt to accommodate other flavors!